 She designed Frutiger Arabic with Adrian Frutiger and Palatino Arabic (2007) with Hermann Zapf, for which she won the Certificate of Excellence in Type Design from the TDC in 2008.
 For Palatino Sans Arabic, she won at TDC2 2011.

 In 2011, she published Univers Next Arabic (with Adrian Frutiger, Linotype).

 Bio.
 Interview.
+Behance link.
 Speaker at ATypI 2010 in Dublin, where her talk tackled psycholinguistics and type design.
 Speaker at ATypI 2011 in Reykjavik and at ATypI 2013 in Amsterdam.
 She gave the keynote at Typecon 2016.

 Pascal Naji Zoghbi

 Penguin Cube seems to be a design studio in Lebanon that serves the Middle Eat since about 2004.
 One of its people, Nadine Kobayter, designed the dingbat typeface Stereotype-wkg30 (2010).
 [Google] [More] ⦿